Computational-Plant-Science/ml_smart_release/README.md

-## For windows users, please use
+## For Windows users, please use

 https://plantit.cyverse.org/.

-A video tutorial can be found in here [video tutorial for SMART](https://youtu.be/IZkeKkrcOCo?si=4jsQrWmNdpTZkjNa)
+A video tutorial can be found here [video tutorial for SMART](https://youtu.be/IZkeKkrcOCo?si=4jsQrWmNdpTZkjNa)